Family Financial Planning Guide: How to Get It Right

 Need to Convert Assets to Cash?

-Equity is the largest asset many families own, and it can help fund retirement travel, a business venture, assisted living, or pay off medical or other debt.
+Equity is the largest asset many families own, and it can help fund retirement travel, a business venture, or pay off medical or other debt.
 If your budget is weighed down by debt or you’re looking to free up cash, accessing your home equity doesn’t mean you have to find a new place to live.

 Source: